2023 Minnetonka Chile Program

 The Itinerary

-We do everything possible to run safe, engaging, and immersive programs for our travelers, but given the unpredictable nature of international travel we must remain flexible in our planning.
-Changes to a schedule are uncommon but if inclement weather pushes us off course or an unexpected opportunity arises which travelers are excited about, we reserve the right to adjust programming in the best interest of the group.
+We do everything possible to abide by itineraries as originally planned, but decades of experience teaches that we must be flexible in our planning.
+Changes to a trip’s schedule are uncommon, but Walking Tree reserves the right to make adjustments to programming in the best interest of the group.

-Day | Location | Activity | Lodging |
+| Day | Location | Activity | Lodging |

-June 7 | USA to Santiago, Chile | Depart Minneapolis for Santiago, Chile | Airplane |
+| June 7 | USA to Santiago, Chile | Depart Minneapolis for Santiago, Chile | Airplane |

-June 8 | Santiago - Concepción | The group is scheduled to arrive early this morning.
+| June 8 | Santiago - Concepción | The group is scheduled to arrive early this morning.
 After time for breakfast, we connect to our domestic flight and travel down to Concepción to meet our Chilean hosts. | Concepcion Host Families |

-June 9 - 20 | Concepción | Concepción programming | Concepcion Host Families |
+| June 9 - 20 | Concepción | Concepción programming | Concepcion Host Families |

-June 21 | Concepción to Santiago | In the afternoon students will arrive back to Santiago and have time to relax before riding up the 62 story elevator of the tallest building in South America, Sky Costanera Tower.
+| June 21 | Concepción to Santiago | In the afternoon students will arrive back to Santiago and have time to relax before riding up the 62 story elevator of the tallest building in South America, Sky Costanera Tower.
 Here they can sit or walk around the glass-encased rooftop admiring the pink sunset over the towering Andes Mountains and city skyline. | MR. Hotel Providencia |

-June 22 | Santiago | Today’s schedule will be an active experience, visiting Santiago’s most bustling highlights which include La Vega Mercado Central, Parque Forestal, a tour of the museum created from Poet Pablo Neruda’s city apartment- La Chascona, and a leisurely hike up Cerro San Cristobal for a 360 degree city view. | MR. Hotel Providencia |
+| June 22 | Santiago | Today’s schedule will be an active experience, visiting Santiago’s most bustling highlights which include La Vega Mercado Central, Parque Forestal, a tour of the museum created from Poet Pablo Neruda’s city apartment- La Chascona, and a leisurely hike up Cerro San Cristobal for a 360 degree city view. | MR. Hotel Providencia |

-June 23 | Santiago | After having breakfast and spending the morning organizing, students will take a trip to the Museo de la Memoria, the human rights museum inaugurated in 2010 to educate the public and honor the victims of human rights violations in Chile between 1970-1990.
+| June 23 | Santiago | After having breakfast and spending the morning organizing, students will take a trip to the Museo de la Memoria, the human rights museum inaugurated in 2010 to educate the public and honor the victims of human rights violations in Chile between 1970-1990.
 In the afternoon, we will explore Yungay neighborhood with its brightly colored historic houses and eccentric street art.
 For dinner will be organized at Peluqueria Francesa, a historical barbershop constructed in 1868 that has now been renovated into a beautiful eatery in the old neighborhood Barrio Patrimonial Yungay. | MR. Hotel Providencia |

-June 24 | Valparaiso | Today is the last full day of the trip, but there is still more to see!
+| June 24 | Valparaiso | Today is the last full day of the trip, but there is still more to see!
 An epic adventure awaits in the port city of Valparaiso, only an hour and a half journey from Santiago.
 In this coastal and colorful town students will explore the UNESCO protected hillsides of Cerro Alegre and Cerro Concepción, taste local seafood, learn about the street art movement of Chile, and visit La Sebastiana, Poet Pablo Neruda’s beach home.
 After dinner, students will return back to Santiago. | MR. Hotel Providencia |

-June 25 | Santiago | Today we delve into some of Chile's history with visits to Cerro Santa Lucia, Barrio Lastarria, Palacio La Moneda, La Plaza de Armas, and El Catedral.
+| June 25 | Santiago | Today we delve into some of Chile's history with visits to Cerro Santa Lucia, Barrio Lastarria, Palacio La Moneda, La Plaza de Armas, and El Catedral.
 We'll have a bit of free time this afternoon before heading to the airport for our flight home. | Airplane |

-June 26 | USA | Arrive home | Your own bed! |
+| June 26 | USA | Arrive home | Your own bed! |

 Accommodations

-In order to provide a safe and memorable experience, we follow strict guidelines when choosing program accommodations.
-Walking Tree partners with locally-operated, three-star equivalent hotels and guest houses which are centrally located, clean and safe.
+In order to provide a safe and memorable experience, we follow strict guidelines when choosing group accommodations.
+Walking Tree partners with hotels and guest houses which are centrally located, locally operated, clean and safe.
+We inspect each partner hotel to ensure they meet these standards.

 MR. Hotel Providencia